Bachelor's Degree in Life Sciences

 PAL3ISTE: INSTRUMENTAL TECHNIQUES FOR THE ANALYSIS OF PHARMACEUTICAL SUBSTANCES

-– 5 ECTS – Objectives: To train students in various analytical techniques for both solutions and solids, enabling them to conduct experimental analyses and quality control of active pharmaceutical ingredients—both on their own and in pharmaceutical formulations—as well as pharmacokinetic studies.
+– 5 ECTS – Objectives: To train students in various analytical techniques for both solutions and solids, enabling them to experimentally address the analysis and control of active ingredients—whether on their own or in pharmaceutical formulations—as well as pharmacokinetics.

-- Be able to identify and characterize the crystalline polymorphs of pharmaceutical substances using thermal and diffraction methods.
+- Be able to identify and characterize the crystalline polymorphism of pharmaceutical substances using thermal and diffraction methods.

 - Analysis and quantification of various elements in pharmaceutical substances, blood, and urine using atomic spectrophotometry.